Authors & Illustrators Attending the 2026 Book Festival

 3 Fun Facts

-1. I’m a lifelong Yankee fan and even taught myself to switch-hit way back in Little League, in emulation of my idol, Mickey Mantle.
+2. I played Little League baseball and taught myself to switch-hit in emulation of my boyhood idol, Mickey Mantle.

 Awards